 And it “loops” back to the problem of procrastination.

 Be flexible, and attack the weak spot first.
-If exercise regularly is the new behaviour you want to build, then be flexible and get it started.
+If exercise regularly is the new behavior you want to build, then be flexible and get it started.
 Adjust the schedule to start working out in the evening instead of morning.

-Build up the new behaviour slowly, and expand it further when the time is right.
+Build up the new behavior slowly, and expand it further when the time is right.
 And review your option again, is it a must to getting up earlier in order to exercise?
 Most of the time, it’s not.
 But if you really want to get up earlier, you can slowly adjust the schedule again when exercise becomes a stronger habit for you.

 Start small on the weak spot is a method to stop procrastination in a wider context of habit building.
 But here is something you can use – the 2-minutes hack as the strategy to help you out.